CompileZero/JS-For-Humans/Basics/Basics.md

 > 🧩 Explanation:

-# 2. Why is it called a “Scripting Language” ?

-JS is not interpreted like everybody thinks.
-Well, atleast not now.

-Let‘s go back in time.
-During the early days of JavaScript, it used to be interpreted.
+# 3. A Briefer History of JavaScript

+The first mainstream browser “Mosaic” was developed in Jan 1993, by Marc Andreessen for UNIX Systems.
+Later that year in September, it found its way on to Macintosh and Windows.

+But there was no JavaScript yet.

+Later on, Marc went about to co-found the company “Netscape”.
+And within a couple of years, The Netscape Navigator already had 80% of the browser market share.

+Marc realised that websites needed to be more dynamic in order to help withs

+In 1990, Sir Tim Berners Lee developed the first internet browser on a NeXT Computer System.

+But, nobody knew what the internet was back then.

+# How does JS run?
+Is it Interpreted or Compiled?

+Let‘s first understand the basic difference between an interpreted language and a compiled language.

 > 📚 Interpreted Language: A programming language, wherein code is executed line
 > by line.
-It‘s the exact opposite of a compiled language.
+The interpreter looks at every line, and if it‘s syntax is valid, it
+> will execute, and otherwise give a runtime error.
 Python is a famous
 > interpreted language.

 > 📚 Compiled Language: A programming Language, wherein code is converted into a
 > machine understandable code by a compiler and then executed by the system.
 > JAVA is a famous compiled language.
-Here the compiler converts the `.java`
+The compiler converts the `.java` code
-> code into a `.bin` file, which is then executed by the JVM (Java Virtual
+> into a `.bin` file, which is then executed by the JVM (Java Virtual Machine).
-> Machine).

-JavaScript is not a programming language in strict sense.
-Instead, it is a scripting language because it uses the browser to do the dirty work.
-If you command an image to be replaced by another one, JavaScript tells the browser to go do it.
-Because the browser actually does the work, you only need to pull some strings by writing some relatively easy lines of code.
-That’s what makes JavaScript an easy language to start with.

-A scripting language, script language or extension language is a programming language that allows some control of a single or many software application(s).
-Languages chosen for scripting purposes are often much higher-level than the language used by the host application…

-In this case, the application is the browser.
-And about compilation:Scripts are often, but not always, interpreted from the source code or “semi-compiled” to bytecode which is interpreted, unlike the applications they are associated with, which are traditionally compiled to native machine code for the system on which they run

-But JS has matured considerably over the last few years, with advanced features such as lambdas, classes (for better or worse), destructuring, iterators and modules that bring its capabilities on par with most other modern languages.
-No longer restricted to the browser, is it also commonly found running standalone on the server under NodeJS.

-Javascript is now universally JIT compiled, either to bytecode (like Java and C#), or directly to machine code (like C and C++).
+JS was initially launched as an interpreted language.
+But today, it‘s a technology affecting every single human being on the planet, and the way JS runs in the browser has significantly changed.
+JavaScript is now universally JIT(Just-In-Time) compiled, either to bytecode (like Java and C#), or directly to machine code (like C and C++).
 And modern engines offer an optimization phase, similar to most traditional compiled languages.

-V8 (Chrome, Node) V8 compiles JavaScript directly to native machine code before executing it.
+V8 Engine, which runs on the Chrome Browser as well as the Node Environment compiles JavaScript directly to native machine code before executing it.

-Chakra Code (Edge) Chakra Core [can] do parallel JIT compilation…

-SpiderMonkey (Firefox) SpiderMonkey 38 includes a just-in-time compiler (JIT) that compiles JavaScript to machine code…
+Even the SpiderMonkey Engine (Firefox) includes a just-in-time compiler (JIT) that compiles JavaScript to machine code.

+JavaScript tells a browser what to do and how to process things just the same way that a shell script, php, or any other scripting language does for their respective hosts.

+# 4. Why is it called a “Scripting Language” ?

+A scripting/extension language is a programming language that allows some control of a single (or many) software application(s).
+Languages chosen for scripting purposes are often much higher-level than the language used by the host application.
 The idea of a scripting language is one that instructs a host to carry out a series of actions (a lot like an actor reading from a script).

-Javascript tells a browser what to do and how to process things just the same way that a shell script, php, or any other scripting language does for their respective hosts. “the same way that a shell script, php, or any other scripting language does for their respective hosts "

-# A Briefer History of JavaScript
+In simpler terms, JavaScript is not a programming language in strict sense.
+Instead, it is a scripting language because it uses the browser to do the work.
+Eg.:- If you command an image to be replaced by another one, JavaScript tells the browser to go do it.
+And so, the programs written in this language are called scripts.
+They can be written right in a web page’s HTML and run automatically as the page loads.

-# 3. Why the name JavaScript?
+# 5. Why the name JavaScript?

-# What is ECMA Script, LiveScript?
+# 6. What is ECMA Script, LiveScript?

-# What is V8 Engine?
+# 7. What is V8 Engine?
 What is Spider-Monkey?

-# 4. What to do from here?
+# 8. What to do from here?